Find out all about the best restaurants in the Lake District, including gastropubs, distilleries and Michelin starred hotels.

 As we packed up, caught the train to Carlisle and hopped into our Hertz hire car, my heart was pounding.
-This was a trip I’d been desperate to do for a long time… and here we were, about to enter the Lake District!
+This was a trip I’d been desperate to do for a long time… and here we were about to arrive in the Lake District!

 Rain.
 Yes, in the Lake District it rains A LOT!
 But being one of the wettest parts of the country has its plus points – it means there’s potential to grow a lot.
 Many restaurants have their own gardens where they grow fruit and veg, herbs and more for their dishes.
 One thing that’s undeniable – the chefs are SO passionate about utilising the larder on their doorstep.
 It shines through on every menu and in every dish!

-While there are plenty of great restaurants, coming up is my pick of the ones we squeezed in on our Hertz road trip through the Lake District!
+While there are plenty of great restaurants in the Lake District, here are the ones we managed to squeeze in during our trip.
 But first, check out the video of our travels (and don’t worry – plenty for foodies in this one too!)

 As we arrived at The Cottage in the Wood, our host explained that first and foremost it was a restaurant, but also had rooms.
 We were fortunate enough to be staying, and while our room was lovely (up in the eves), we knew dinner would be the main event!
 Holding 3 AA Rosettes, this is a restaurant taking the food experience very seriously.